Part ofClaude Comparison: Which AI Should You Actually Use?

 Where ChatGPT is better than Claude

 Image generation.
-ChatGPT creates and edits images natively; Claude doesn't generate images at all.
+ChatGPT creates and edits images natively; Claude doesn't generate images at all — a gap we break down fully in Claude vs ChatGPT for images.
 If visuals are part of your workflow, this alone decides it.

 Voice.
 ChatGPT's voice mode is mature enough to use hands-free daily — brainstorming on a walk, language practice, quick questions while cooking.
 Claude has nothing comparable yet.